MOLD, THE UNWELCOMED GUEST

 CAN INHALING MOLD AFFECT YOUR HEALTH?

 Sometimes, mold releases spores known as mycotoxins.
-Studies suggest that these mold fragments are produced by the mold colony to reduce the growth of other mold types & microbe in an area.
-Mycotoxins are not necessarily dangerous — after all, penicillin is a form of mycotoxin, and it is used to tackle microbel infections.
+Studies suggest that these mold fragments are produced by the mold colony to reduce the growth of other mold types & bacteria in an area.
+Mycotoxins are not necessarily dangerous — after all, penicillin is a form of mycotoxin, and it is used to tackle bacterial infections.

 However, some forms of mycotoxins may make people sick when they are swallowed (ingested), inhaled, or absorbed through the skin.
 It is still not clear how harmful these mycotoxins are exactly to people.
 Most of the negative effects of mycotoxins recorded are in farm animals exposed to moldy hay or grain.
 There are far too few cases of people developing extreme complications from mycotoxins, so it is still too early to reach an exact conclusion.